Man-with-beard-looking-through-magnifying-glass

 Pro content writing tips for coming up with ideas:

-• Consider using employee-generated content for a fresh and authentic look at your organisation
+• Consider employee-generated content for a fresh and authentic look at your organisation.

 J is for Jargon

-Inside jargon, such as acronyms and industry terms, can kill a piece of content.
+Inside jargon, such as acronyms and industry terminology, can kill a piece of content if your audience doesn’t understand them or know what they mean.

 K is for Keywords